 Energy and water resources are critical to a strong business climate, sustainable economic growth, and regional stability.
 USAID has helped Armenia to achieve measurable progress in the energy and water sectors.
-Physical infrastructure upgrades have been accompanied by institutional and regulatory reform – especially in the energy sector – that have increased transparency, accountability and self-reliance.
-However, Armenia still faces challenges in sourcing and managing both its energy and water.
-The country is among the most dependent on energy imports relative to usage in the E&E region with its energy efficiency below the global average.
-The primary drivers of Armenia’s energy insecurity are price increases of natural gas imports, weak diversification in terms of source and supplier, and substantial risks associated with the aging nuclear power plant Metsamor that generates 42% of the country’s electricity.
+Physical infrastructure upgrades have been accompanied by institutional and regulatory reforms that have increased transparency, accountability and self-reliance.
+However, Armenia still faces challenges in sourcing and managing both its energy and water, and its energy efficiency is below the global average.
+The country is among the most dependent on energy imports relative to usage in Europe and Eurasia, including oil as well as gas and uranium used by the nuclear and thermal power plants.